Sd247NJIT/A03/README.md

 ### Importing a new repository: ###
   - On webstorm, go on the Git tab

       - Scroll down to Git and click Clone

       - Enter the URL of the repository within version control (Note: make sure you are logged into Github)

-##To make a new project:##
+### To make a new project: ###

 - Open Webstorm

-  -File → New → scroll to HTML file and click it
+  - File → New → scroll to HTML file and click it